The Dojoism product standard

 A note on future apps

-Every app Dojoism ships — now and in the future — is held to this same standard.
+Every app Dojoism ships is held to this same standard.
 Before any feature ships, we ask: does this make the app calmer, simpler, and more honest?
 If the answer is no, the feature doesn't ship.

 We're a solo developer.
 We move slowly, deliberately.
 We'd rather ship one excellent app than ten mediocre ones.
 The dojo has a standard.
 We intend to keep it.